ropensci/roweb3/content/blog/2023-05-19-ropensci-news-digest-may-2023/index.md

 See also the [relevant thread](https://github.com/RConsortium/r-repositories-wg/issues/26) of the R Consortium's repositories working group.
 This piece of news is at least one more reason to move your package away from XML and RCurl when you can!

+### Reminder about spatial packages' retirement (rgdal, maptools, and rgeos)

+As stated in the [dev guide](https://devguide.ropensci.org/building.html#recommended-scaffolding)

+> For spatial data, the sp package should be considered deprecated in favor of sf, and the packages rgdal, maptools, and rgeos will be retired by the end of 2023.
+We recommend use of the spatial suites developed by the [r-spatial](https://github.com/r-spatial) and [rspatial](https://github.com/rspatial) communities.
+See [this GitHub issue](https://github.com/ropensci/software-review-meta/issues/47) for relevant discussions.

+Please tell your friends!

 ## Last words